 Register at alfevents/liver-cancer-conference/registration.

 Liver cancer, also called hepatocellular carcinoma (HCC), is when tumor cells begin to grow out of control taking over the liver’s functional, healthy cells.
 There are several kinds of liver cancer which are broken down into general categories: primary liver cancer which starts in the liver itself and includes hepatocellular carcinoma and bile duct cancer; secondary liver cancer which spread to the liver from somewhere else in the body; and benign liver tumors which may interfere with the liver’s function but do not grow into nearby tissues or spread.
-Chronic viral hepatitis is the leading “pathway” to liver cancer in the U.S. and nonalcoholic fatty liver disease (NAFLD) is rapidly increasing as a common cause of liver cancer in the U.S. and worldwide.
+Chronic viral hepatitis is the leading “pathway” to liver cancer in the U.S. and nonalcoholic fatty liver disease (NAFLD), now called metabolic dysfunction-associated steatotic liver disease or MASLD, is rapidly increasing as a common cause of liver cancer in the U.S. and worldwide.
 Liver cancer is a leading cause of cancer deaths in the U.S. among all races, ethnicities, and genders – claiming the lives of approximately 30,000 American adults annually.
 Liver cancer is the most rapidly growing cause of cancer deaths in the U.S. with rates more than doubling since 1980.

 Your liver is essential to your life.
 It is the largest solid internal organ in the body.
 It is about the size of a football and weighs about 3 to 3.5 pounds (1.36–1.59kg).
 It is located on your right side, just under your rib cage.
 The liver performs many vital functions, including filtering toxins from your blood, managing blood clotting, making bile to digest fat, storing sugar for energy, turning extra glucose into glycogen, making protein for blood plasma, and helping with digestion.

 There are many kinds of liver diseases and conditions, the most common are hepatitis viruses, nonalcoholic fatty liver disease (NAFLD), autoimmune diseases, genetic conditions, cancer, and others.
 More than 100 million people in the U.S. have some form of liver disease.
 Approximately 4.5 million U.S. adults (1.8%) have been diagnosed with liver disease.
-But it is estimated that 80-100 million adults in the U.S. have fatty liver disease, and many do not know they have it.
+But it is estimated that 80-100 million adults in the U.S. have fatty liver disease (newly renamed to steatotic liver disease), and many do not know they have it.
 Research estimates that fatty liver disease is present in up to 75% of overweight people and in more than 90% with severe obesity.
 Globally, it affects one billion people.
 In 2020, 51,642 adults in the U.S. died from liver disease (15.7 per 100,000 population).
 Find more information about Liver Disease.

 The American Liver Foundation is the nation’s largest non-profit organization focused solely on promoting liver health and disease prevention.
 The American Liver Foundation achieves its mission in the fight against liver disease by funding scientific research, education for medical professionals, advocacy, information and support programs for patients and their families as well as public awareness campaigns about liver wellness and disease prevention.
 The mission of the American Liver Foundation is to promote education, advocacy, support services and research for the prevention, treatment and cure of liver disease.
 For more information visit liverfoundation.org or call:1 800 GO LIVER (800-465-4837).